 - Clerical Substitutes

 - Custodial Supplies

 - Custodians

 - Day-to-Day Substitutes for Teachers

 - General Supplies

 - Instructional Materials

 - Interscholastic Athletic Program Resources

 - Library Aides

 - Longevity and Salary Differentials for both Certificated and Classified staff

 - Physical Education Teacher Incentive Grant (PETIP)

-- Psychologists

 - Registration Adviser Time

 - Teacher Activity Differentials

 - Temporary Personnel Funds

 - Testing Coordinator Differentials

-For 2024-25, 6-hour library aide positions are allocated to all elementary schools with grades K-5, including special education centers, in program code 13027.
+For 2025-26, 6-hour library aide positions are allocated to all elementary schools with grades K-5/6 in program code 13027.
 Schools have flexibility over the allocated library aide position.
 The allocated position may be repurposed, modified, or closed with the approval of the Regional Director.
-(Span schools with elementary and secondary enrollment will receive a Library Media Teacher.)
+(Span schools with elementary and secondary enrollment will receive a Teacher Librarian.)